William Lobkowicz

-William Lobkowicz (born 7 September 1961) is a nobleman from the House of Lobkowicz of American origin with Bohemian (Czech) roots.
-He grew up in Boston, Massachusetts, but moved to then Czechoslovakia in 1990 to claim his family's vast ancestral belongings, the restoration, preservation and display of which have become his profession and passion.
+William Lobkowicz (born 7 September 1961) is a Czech-American nobleman who currently serves as Founder and Chairman of the House of Lobkowicz.
+Born in Boston, Massachusetts, Lobkowicz moved to Czechoslovakia in 1991 to join his parents in restoring the family's properties and art collections, which had been seized by the Soviet Union.

 Family and youth

-William is the fourth child and third son of Martin Lobkowicz by his Kentucky-born wife, Margaret Juett.
-Although junior members of the House of Lobkowicz were also once entitled to the prefix of "Prince" and the style of Serene Highness, William prefers to use the title only where professionally useful.
+William is the fourth child of Martin Lobkowicz and Margaret Juett.
+He first visited Czechoslovakia in 1976 at age 14.
+He attended Milton Academy for high school and graduated from Harvard University in 1984, where he studied European history and music.
+After graduating, Lobkowicz worked in banking and real estate.

-William Lobkowicz first visited Czechoslovakia in 1976 when he was 14.
-He attended Milton Academy for high school and then went to Harvard University as an undergraduate where he majored in European history.
-After his studies, Lobkowicz became a successful businessman in Massachusetts.
+Although some junior members of the House of Lobkowicz are entitled to the prefix of "Prince" and the style of Serene Highness, William does not use the title.

 Personal life

 He married Alexandra Florescu (b.
-1963), daughter of historian Radu Florescu who belongs to one of Romania's oldest noble families, Florescu family.
+1963), daughter of historian Radu Florescu, who belongs to one of Romania's oldest noble families, Florescu family.
 They have 3 children together: